nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 In addition to this step, you may need to force the profile (from Trio) to upload to *Nightscout* and overwrite the one stored as the default profile in *Nightscout*.

 ### Update Profile

-!!! warning "Must on Trio 0.5.x (or newer)"
-    If you are on Trio 0.2.x, you might see the option for Trio Remote Control in *LoopFollow* Remote Settings, but you can't use it.
-See [Use *LoopFollow* *Nightscout* Remote Control](#use-loopfollow-nightscout-remote-control).

 If you were previously running the *Loop* app, take the actions in the [previous section](#stop-nightscout-access-from-the-loop-app) and then force the profile to update.